digitalcityscience/AGORA-backend/readme.md

 # 10. Restore & Backup geoserver

-1. `sh backup_geoserver.sh` to create a backup of the geoserver data.
+1. `sh backup_geoserver.sh CONTAINER_NAME` (e.g. `sh backup_geoserver.sh agora-geoserver-dev-container`) to create a backup of the geoserver data.
 This creates a tar.gz of all relevant geoserver content in the geoserver_backup folder
-2. `sh restore_geoserver FILENAME` (e.g. `sh restore_geoserver geoserver-backup-20251217_143039`, without extensions!) to restore the content of the geoserver
+2. `sh restore_geoserver CONTAINER_NAME FILENAME` (e.g. `sh restore_geoserver agora-geoserver-dev-container geoserver-backup-20251217_143039`, filename of bakcup tar without extensions!) to restore the content of the geoserver